Page last updated: 01 July 2026

 We focus our efforts on those participants or practices that present the greatest risk of harm.
 We primarily do this through:

-The action taken by the FMA in response to its supervision activity will depend on the severity of any findings.
+The action taken by the FMA in response to our supervision activity will depend on the severity of any findings.

 What are the outcomes the FMA aims to achieve?

-Our current financial year priorities are outlined in our June 2025 Financial Conduct Report.
+Our priorities for the current financial year are outlined in our June 2026 Financial Conduct Report.
 Key outcomes include:

 • Fair services - Products deliver what is promised, benefits reflect risk, and providers act fairly